OSGeo/PROJ/docs/source/operations/operations_computation.rst

 (WKT without identifier, PROJ string, ..)
-The first step is to try to find in the ``proj.db`` a CRS of the same nature of the CRS to identify and whose name exactly matches the one provided to the createOperations method.
+The first step is to try to find in the ``proj.db`` a CRS of the same nature of the CRS to identify and whose name exactly matches the one provided to the :c:func:`createOperations` method.
 If there is exactly one match and that the CRS are "computationnaly" equivalent, then use the code of the CRS for further computations.

 If this research did not succeed, or if the previous case with known CRS identifiers